Strategy

 Very easy to use, not as restrictive as video, it is suitable for all internal targets.

-Slack, email or any HR management tool are not calibrated to explore a subject in depth.
+Slack, e-mail or any human resources management tool are not calibrated to explore a subject in depth.

 Internal communication podcasts can run for up to 2 hours per episode, invite experts from the 4 corners of the world and be listened to from any medium.